 P: (412) 788-7100

 P: (724) 475-6001

 Dues of $15 per year can be paid on your annual ACerS membership renewal form.

 Meetings & Events

-Enjoy a complete program of 18 holes of golf (including cart), hot dog snack, BBQ dinner, refreshments, various awards and prizes.
+Enjoy a complete program of 18 holes of golf (including cart), hot dog snack, dinner, refreshments, various awards and prizes.